dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 ![WinUI 3.0](media\windows-migration\image36.png)

-This means that the XAML framework will now be developed on GitHub and ship out of band as [NuGet](https://docs.microsoft.com/nuget/what-is-nuget) packages.
+XAML framework will now be developed on GitHub and shipped out of band as [NuGet](https://docs.microsoft.com/nuget/what-is-nuget) packages.
-This include the XAML Islands APIs that will support load these WinUI 3 platform on Win32 apps.

 The existing UWP XAML APIs that ship as part of the OS will no longer receive new feature updates.
 They will still receive security updates and critical fixes